 As the title implies, this is a simple, quick-to-assemble, delicious dessert ready in under an hour.
 It's a layer of juicy blueberries with a crisp crumb topping that you can make ahead.
 I added a variation with coconut and pecans too.
 You can't go wrong with this easy recipe!

 This gets asked a lot!
-And the difference relies on whether you use rolled oats (also called old-fashioned oats) in the topping or not.
+And the difference depends on whether you use rolled or old-fashioned oats in the topping.

 The truth is that both are used interchangeably around the globe.

 We can also call it blueberry crisp and roll with it.
 It will still be the same delicious fruity dessert.
 So let's not get too picky and enjoy them!

 About this recipe

 - Quick & easy: dump the blueberries in the dish, add a few ingredients, mix, top with the frozen (or cold from the refrigerator) crumble, and pop in the oven.

 - Make ahead: you can freeze the baked dessert in the dish or the crumble and the blueberries separately and put them together an hour before eating.
 It'll be ready when you're done.